 How do I text 9-1-1, and what is the process?

 • Start a new text conversation and type 911 in the recipient box.
 Enter the location or address of the emergency in the message box and tap send.
-An automatic response will display.
+An automatic response will be displayed.

 *actual text 9-1-1 automatic response; the city will depend on your location*